textcreationpartnership/A01822/README.md

 ##Content Summary##

 #####Front#####

-Two treatises concerning the preseruation of eie-sight.
-The first written by Doctor Baily sometimes
+1. To the Reader.

 #####Body#####

+1. A breefe Treatiſe concerning the preſeruation of the eye ſight.

-1. To preſerue the ſight by Medicines.
+    _ To preſerue the ſight by Medicines.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Inward Medicines.
+    _ Inward Medicines.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.
+1. A Treatiſe of the principall diſeaſes of the eyes, gathered out of Fernelius and Iohn Riolamus Doctors of Phiſicke

-1. Of the Webbe of the Eye.
+    _ Of the Webbe of the Eye.
 Chap.
 3.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Of the Hypopion or matter vnder the Cornea.
+    _ Of the Hypopion or matter vnder the Cornea.
 Chap.
 4.

-    _ Of Strabiſmus.
+      * Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Of Amauroſis, or Gutta Serena, or Obfuſcatio, starke blindnes, or Hallucinatio.
+    _ Of Amauroſis, or Gutta Serena, or Obfuſcatio, starke blindnes, or Hallucinatio.
 Chap.
 5.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Of Opthalmia, or infl•mation of the aduata, or coniunctiua.
+    _ Of Opthalmia, or infl•mation of the aduata, or coniunctiua.
 Chap.
 6.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Of the ſuffuſion of ſight called Cataracta.
+    _ Of the ſuffuſion of ſight called Cataracta.
 Chap.
 7.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Of the Aegilops or the lacrimall Fiſtula.
+    _ Of the Aegilops or the lacrimall Fiſtula.
 Chap.
 8.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.

-1. Generall rules for the conſeruation of the ſight.
+    _ Generall rules for the conſeruation of the ſight.
 Chap.
 9.

-    _ Of Strabiſmus.

-    _ A Collirium Democriti which doth cleare the ſight and preſerue the ſame.
+      * A Collirium Democriti which doth cleare the ſight and preſerue the ſame.

-    _ Another that doth conſerue the ſight.
+      * Another that doth conſerue the ſight.

-    _ An excellent oyntment for the eyes.
+      * An excellent oyntment for the eyes.

 **Types of content**